Catholic Church in Russia: Latin Church dioceses

 These dioceses and this apostolic prefecture all belong to the Latin Church.
 There is a separate jurisdiction for those of the Byzantine Rite (see Russian Greek Catholic Church), called the Apostolic Exarchate of Russia, but it has few followers.
 There has been no exarch since 1951, but in 2004 Latin Bishop Joseph Werth was appointed Ordinary for Byzantine Catholics in Russia.

 The then Apostolic Administrations were formed into the current archdiocese in Moscow and the three dioceses in February 2002.

 Crimea

 Even though the Crimea was annexed by the Russian Federation in March 2014, this is not recognised by the Catholic hierarchy.
-The Latin Church Catholics of the Crimea therefore belong to the Diocese of Odessa-Simferopol which is a suffragan of the archdiocese of Lviv.
+The Latin Church Catholics of the Crimea therefore belong to the Diocese of Odesa-Simferopol which is a suffragan of the archdiocese of Lviv.
 The Eastern Catholics belong to the Ukrainian Catholic Archiepiscopal Exarchate of Crimea, which is a suffragan of the archeparchy of Kyiv.

 Russian Byzantine Catholic Church

 Aside from the Latin Church, there is also the sui iuris Russian Byzantine Catholic Church (for Russian Catholics of the Byzantine Rite), which follows Russian ecclesiastical traditions and uses the Russian language, established in 1905.
 Leonid Feodorov was appointed exarch of the church by the Holy See, which was of the opinion that the Byzantine rite would be a better fit for the Russian people than the Roman.